jhpyle/docassemble/_docs/functions.md

 URL that would run the action if accessed, it actually causes the user's web browser to run the action.

-The [JavaScript] function takes two arguments:
+The [JavaScript] function takes three arguments:

 1. The [action] to take.
 This corresponds with the name of an [`event`] in your interview.
 2. An object containing arguments to pass to the [action].
 In your interview, you can use the [`action_argument()`] function to read these values.
+3. (optional) A boolean value representing whether the action should cause any pending actions to be terminated.
+The default is `false`.

 You can also access this function under the name `da_action_perform()`, which can be useful if you are embedding